 The ending of the film, in which the group of scientist heroes struggles against the gangster villains, anticipates Hawks' great final Westerns, Rio Bravo (1959) and El Dorado (1967).
 In both films, the good guys seem weak and powerless against the bad guys.
 But the good guys show brains, determination and pluck, and eventually triumph over their sinister opponents.

 The most effeminate of the professor heroes (played by the delightful Richard Haydn) is the one that shows the most courageous resistance to the gangsters here.
 This is an unexpected and imaginative development.
-It is part of Hawks' celebration of homosexuality, something that runs throughout his filmmaking career.
-The bonding between the professors here, like that of the good guy groups in the Westerns, is also deeply homosexual in nature.
+It is part of Hawks' celebration of gayness, something that runs throughout his filmmaking career.
+The bonding between the professors here, like that of the good guy groups in the Westerns, is also deeply gay in nature.

 The Big Sleep

 The original, pre-release version of The Big Sleep (1945) seems to me to be vastly superior to the 1946 version, the only one that has been available for most of the time since 1946.
 It is not that there is anything wrong with the new scenes Hawks added to beef up Lauren Bacall's role.
 Rather, the extensive cuts made in the original continuity rendered the story nearly incomprehensible.
 I am not the only person who found the 1946 version hard to follow - a long list of critics have recorded their complete bafflement.
 By contrast, the 1945 version tells a complete, logical story.
-This film is based on the 1939 detective novel by Raymond Chandler.

 Seeing the complete version has profound effects on how we view the characters.
 Humphrey Bogart's detective now seems like a person of substance.
 He works hard and achieves what he sets out to do: find the whereabouts of the missing good guy Sean Regan, and protect blackmailed daughter Carmen Sternwood from the hoods who are threatening her.
 These are worthwhile tasks.
 Accomplishing them is a grown-up moral victory, something anyone can admire and be proud of.
 It also justifies Bogart's defiance of the police: he is on a mission to help the powerless, and his independence is a form of gallantry.
 Bogart's detective also becomes one of Hawks' long line of professionals: someone who sticks to his job in an admirable fashion.
 Similarly, the Lauren Bacall character is a person who is similarly admirable and stalwart in trying to aid first her sister, then Bogart as well.